CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT114 Computer Architecture/2. Systems Architecture and Processor Technology.md/Part 2: Processor Technology.md

 </p>

 ## Clock Rate
-The system clock is a digital circuit that generates timing pulses, and transmits the pulses to other devices in the computer
+The system clock (Part of Processor) is a digital circuit that generates timing pulses, and transmits the pulses to other devices in the computer
 - It is generally a seperate device with a dedicated communication line monitored by all devices in the computer system.
 - All actions, especially the CPU's fetch and execute cycles, are timed according to this clock.
-- Storage and I/O devices are timed by the clock signal
+- Storage and I/O devices are timed by the clock signal.
 - All devices in a computer system coordinate their activities with the system clock

 The system clock generates "ticks" at regular intervals:
   - Each tick of the clock begins a new clock cycle
   - The CPU clock rate is the frequency of those ticks
   - Typically stated in gigahertz (GHz) - billions of cycles (ticks) per second
-  - Inverse of the clock rate is clock time.
+  - Inverse of the clock rate is cycle time.
   - Cycle time is the time required to fetch and execute the simplest instruction in the instruction set (e.g., NOT)
   - Cycle time = 1/Clock Rate

 ## Registers
 Divided into two class:
   1. General Purpose
-     - Used to store transient/temporay data required by the program
+     - Used to store transient/temporary data required by the program
      - More are better up to a point (Law of Diminishing Returns)
      - Modern CPU typically provide a few dozen per ALU
   2. Special-Purpose Registers